awsdocs/amazon-lightsail-developer-guide/doc_source/understanding-firewall-and-port-mappings-in-amazon-lightsail.md

 ## Specifying source IP addresses<a name="specifying-source-ip-addresses"></a>

 By default, firewall rules allow all IP addresses to connect to your instance through the specified protocol and port\.
 This is ideal for traffic such as web browsers over HTTP and HTTPS\.
 However, this poses a security risk for traffic such as SSH and RDP, since you would not want to allow all IP addresses to be able to connect to your instance using those applications\.
-For that reason, you can choose to restrict restrict a firewall rule to an IP address or range of IP addresses\.
+For that reason, you can choose to restrict a firewall rule to an IP address or range of IP addresses\.
 You can specify a single IPv4 address \(for example, 203\.0\.113\.1\), or a range of IPv4 addresses\.
 In the Lightsail console, the range can be specified using a dash \(for example, 192\.0\.2\.0\-192\.0\.2\.255\) or in CIDR block notation \(for example, 192\.0\.2\.0/24\)\.
 For more information about CIDR block notation, see [Classless Inter\-Domain Routing](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) on *Wikipedia*\.

 ## Default Lightsail firewall rules<a name="default-lightsail-firewall-rules"></a>

 When you create a new instance, its firewall is preconfigured with the following set of default rules that allow basic access to your instance\.
 The default rules are different depending on the type of instance that you create\.
 These rules are listed as application, protocol, port, and source IP address \(for example, application \- protocol \- port \- source IP address\)\.

-**Amazon Linux, CentOS, Debian, FreeBSD, openSUSE, and Ubuntu \(base operating systems\)**
+**Amazon Linux, Amazon Linux 2, CentOS, Debian, FreeBSD, openSUSE, and Ubuntu \(base operating systems\)**
 SSH \- TCP \- 22 \- all IP addresses
 HTTP \- TCP \- 80 \- all IP addresses